robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

 Now we can bind the MainPages's UI elements to the ViewModel's properties.
-Also, the view now gets informed, whenever something in the ViewModel changes, because of the `INotifyPropertyChanged` implemetation.
+Also, the view now gets informed, whenever something in the ViewModel changes, because of the `INotifyPropertyChanged` implementation.

 ### 4.3 Session and Speaker Lists
 Let's get back to the layout inside the `MainPage.xaml.cs` file and create the lists for sessions and speakers.
 In Xamarin.Forms lists are described with the `ListView` class.
 It has a property called `ItemsSource` which defines from which source it should display items and that is bindable.
 So we can bind it directly to the ViewModel.